beattyml1/beattyml1.github.io/index.md

 ---

 # Software Engineer
 I am a full stack web software engineer and core team member for Abstractions Conference and Code & Supply.
-I currently do full stack web development on a TypeScript SPA frontend and multi-service RESTfull C# web API at Net Health along.
+I currently do full stack web development on a TypeScript SPA frontend and multi-service RESTful C# web API at Net Health along.

 Some things I'm passionate about: